 IAS ANALYSIS Launches MONET-R FT-NIR Analyzer: A Breakthrough In High-End Lab Instruments From China

-Wuxi, China--(Newsfile Corp. - April 17, 2026) - IAS Global Co., Ltd. today announced the global launch of the MONET-R FT-NIR Analyzer, a fully self-developed high-performance laboratory-grade instrument designed to redefine intelligent detection across industries.
+Wuxi - April 18, 2026 - IAS Global Co., Ltd. today announced the global launch of the MONET-R FT-NIR Analyzer, a fully self-developed high-performance laboratory-grade instrument designed to redefine intelligent detection across industries.
 The announcement was made during a live-streamed event commemorating the company's 10th anniversary.

 Engineered from the ground up with complete intellectual property, the MONET-R represents a major leap forward in Fourier-transform near-infrared (FT-NIR) technology.
 It addresses long-standing challenges in sampling representativeness, spectral stability, interferometer control, and inter-instrument consistency - all while integrating AI-driven edge computing and an AI-Agent framework.